Use Tax Vital to City Budget

 The City Council features adoptable pets at the first regular

-Council meeting of each month to raise awareness of the City's
+Council meeting of each month to raise awareness about animals

-If you're interested in adopting these dogs, or any of the
+If you are interested in adopting Jackson, or any of the

 City of Tulsa Animal Welfare, call 918-596-8000.